 All students should must pass the mandatory system test via Exam Planner during the eligibility criteria window for that exam session.
-This window runs between the previous exam session finishing (19 March for June 22 students) and before starting the check-in process for their exam.
+This window runs between the previous exam session finishing (18 June for September 22 exam session) and before starting the check-in process for their exam.

 Students can perform the mandatory system test multiple times, however if you choose to do so it will be the last test result which is used for eligibility purposes for our post-exam withdrawal option.
 This means that if you pass and then subsequently fail a mandatory system test, you will need to pass the system test again ahead of launching your exam to be eligible.